sonydevworld/spresense-nuttx/boards/README.txt

   the boards are supported but only version 2 has been tested.

 boards/mips/pic32mz/flipnclick-pic32mz
   Board support for the Mikroe Flip&Click PIC32MZ board.
-This board is an chipKit Arduino-compatible board (but can also be used with the Mikroe bootloader).
+This board is a chipKit Arduino-compatible board (but can also be used with the Mikroe bootloader).
 It has with four Mikroe Click bus interfaces in addition to standard Arduino connectors.
-This board features the Microchip PIC32MZ2048EFH100 MCU running at 200 MHz (252Mhz capable).
+This board features the Microchip PIC32MZ2048EFH100 MCU running at 200 MHz (252 MHz capable).

 boards/arm/sam34/flipnclick-sam3x
   Board support for the Mikroe Flip&Click STM32X board.
 This board is an